 Stages Of The Customer Journey

-Understanding the stages of the customer journey is paramount in creating a detailed and effective customer journey map.
-It is the path that customers take from the moment they first become aware of your brand to when they become loyal advocates.
+Understanding the customer journey stages is paramount in creating a detailed and effective customer journey map.
+It is the path customers take from when they first become aware of your brand to when they become loyal advocates.
 Here’s a breakdown of the key stages:

 a.
 Awareness

-This is the stage where the customer first discovers your brand or product, often through advertising, social media, or word-of-mouth.
-At this point, the goal is to grab their attention and make them interested in what you offer.
+This is when the customer first discovers your brand or product, often through advertising, social media, or word-of-mouth.
+At this point, the goal is to grab their attention and interest them in what you offer.

 Marketing Tips For Awareness Stage